-Are you interested in international development, the development of democratic political cultures in transitioning countries, and the engagement of youth in particular?
+Are you interested in international development, the development of democratic political cultures in transitioning countries, and the engagement of youth and women in politics?
 Then this internship at the Danish Institute for Parties and Democracy (DIPD) might be just what you are looking for!

-The DIPD team in Myanmar is looking for an intern for the fall semester of 2017 to participate and assist in the day-to-day work with developing and strengthening the democratic political culture in Myanmar.
-You will also get the opportunity to get responsibility for your own projects during the internship.
+The DIPD team in Myanmar is looking for an intern to participate and assist in the day-to-day work with developing and strengthening the democratic political culture in Myanmar.

 Your tasks will include – but not be limited to:

-- Assisting the Youth Project Coordinator in implementing activities, including youth trainings and political dialogues
+- Assisting the Project Coordinators in implementing activities, including youth and women in politics trainings and political dialogues

-- Supporting innovation in monitoring and evaluation of the DIPD program in Myanmar, especially on results achieved among political youth – i.e. storytelling, video etc.
+- Support Project Coordinators in monitoring and evaluation of the DIPD program in Myanmar, especially focusing on the results achieved among political youth and women as well as activities related to local governance – i.e. interpretation of evaluation surveys and suitable illustration, story-telling, etc.

 - Maintaining overview of information available and shared on social media

-- Planning and developing political briefs and other communication materials for circulating to internal and external stakeholders
+- Plan and develop political briefs and other communication materials for circulating to internal and external stakeholders

 - Attending events and meetings and provide minutes to relevant team members